aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/README.md

     127.0.0.1 	istio-ingressgateway.ingress.svc.cluster.local

 Open your web browser to the [KubeFlow Central Dashboard](https://istio-ingressgateway.ingress.svc.cluster.local/) URL to access the dashboard.
+For login, use the static username `user@example.com`, and [retrieve the static password from terraform](#retrieve-static-user-password).

 ### Use Terraform to destroy infrastructure